+Rainwater fittings

-Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
-We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Repair category 1

+Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.

 Main walls

 Repair category 1

 Notes Within the limitations of our inspection, no significant defects were noted, however normal levels of maintenance are recommended.